Portrait of Jonathan Mace

 About

-• Hindsight is a new distributed tracing framework built from the ground-up to support edge-case tracing.
-Hindsight enables detailed end-to-end tracing for rare and outlier requests without data loss traditionally incurred by sampling-based systems.
-Hindsight overcomes this by combining a short per-node history of telemetry, programmatic symptom detection, and rapid distributed retrieval.
-Hindsight will appear at NSDI 2023 — check out the preprint (opens in new tab)!
-Its code can be found on GitLab (opens in new tab).
+• Hindsight is a distributed tracing framework for edge-case tracing, i.e. capturing detailed traces for rare and outlier requests without the data loss of sampling-based systems.
+It combines per-node telemetry history, programmatic symptom detection, and rapid distributed retrieval.
+Hindsight appeared at NSDI 2023; code is on GitLab (opens in new tab).

-• Clockwork is a distributed DNN serving system designed for predictable end-to-end performance.
-Clockwork promotes end-to-end performance predictability as a first-class design concern.
-To achieve this, Clockwork’s design eliminates major sources of performance variability and centralizes choices that lead to variability such as scheduling and admission control.
-The end result is a system design with extremely tight tail latency.
-Clockwork received the Distinguished Artifact Award at OSDI 2020 (opens in new tab) and its code can be found on GitLab (opens in new tab).
+• Clockwork is a DNN serving system designed for predictable performance.
+By eliminating sources of variability and centralizing scheduling and admission control, Clockwork achieves extremely tight tail latency.
+It received the Distinguished Artifact Award at OSDI 2020; code is on GitLab (opens in new tab).